 Triumph and Heartbreak in Reaching the Unreached

 It’s easier said than done, as the saying goes.
-And there is certainly nothing easy about making inroads to an unreached people group living unbelievably far into the jungle.
+And there is certainly nothing easy about making inroads to an unreached people group (UPG) living unbelievably far into the jungle.
 The following is a compilation of accounts from missionaries who risk life and limb as they navigate their way through rugged terrain, swollen rivers and deep woods to reach those who need to hear the Truth of God.

 Out of reach or simply unreached?